 The exploration aspect of roguelikes tends to be overlooked, with flashy fights and wacky items usually taking the spotlight.
 But this time, we’re going full explorer-pioneer mode.

 Bite-sized yet true to the genre, the game looks deceptively simple.
 Despite seeming like an older game with limited variation, it’s incredible just how random and unique each run feels.

-An the price?
+And the price?
 Under $10, even without the sales.

+I mean, what is a Roguelike game without dark dungeons?
 Going towards the edgier side of the spectrum, Darkest Dungeon is highly regarded in the hardcore circles of the genre.
 The art itself speaks volumes in terms of how nightmarish things can get.
 Despite having limited animation and assets, this game boasts a full-volume UI with plenty of interesting game mechanics.